NetArena: Dynamic Benchmarks for AI Agents in Network Automation: Experiments

 \subsection{Reducing Confidence Interval Overlap with Larger Query Size}

-A key advantage of \name's dynamic generation is its ability to evaluate agents over large, diverse query sets.
-This is critical for improving the statistical reliability of performance comparisons.
-Since both correctness and safety are binary metrics (i.e., pass/fail per query), we compute confidence intervals using the standard error of the mean (SEM) for a Bernoulli distribution: $\mathrm{SEM} = \sqrt{\frac{\hat{p}(1 - \hat{p})}{N}}$, where $\hat{p}$ is the empirical success rate and $N$ is the number of queries.
-We use a 95\% confidence interval, defined as $\hat{p} \pm 1.96 \cdot \mathrm{SEM}$ to visualize agent performance on both correctness and safety.
+A key advantage of \name's dynamic generation is its ability to evaluate agents on large, diverse query sets, improving the statistical reliability of comparisons.
+Since correctness and safety are binary outcomes (i.e., pass/fail per query), we compute confidence intervals using the standard error of the mean (SEM) for a Bernoulli distribution: $\mathrm{SEM} = \sqrt{\frac{\hat{p}(1 - \hat{p})}{N}},$ where $\hat{p}$ is the empirical success rate and $N$ is the number of queries.
+We report 95\% confidence intervals as $\hat{p} \pm 1.96 \cdot \mathrm{SEM}$.

-As shown in Figure~\ref{fig:eval:query_size}, benchmarks with small query sets (CP:100, Route:150, K8s:150) yield large error bars and substantial confidence interval overlap, making it difficult to distinguish agent performance.
-For example, on CP:100, the GPT+ReAct agent overlaps by more than 50\% with both QWen+CoT and QWen+Fewshot.
-In contrast, scaling to larger query sets CP:5000 eliminates this overlap (reducing it to 0\% for CP), clearly showing GPT+ReAct outperforms the others.
-Furthermore, large-scale benchmarks expose agents to a broader range of task variations, enabling more robust generalization analysis and reducing the risk of overfitting to a narrow test set.
+As shown in Figure~\ref{fig:eval:query_size}, small query sets (CP:100, Route:150, K8s:150) produce wide error bars and overlapping intervals, making it difficult to distinguish agent performance.
+For example, on CP:100, GPT+ReAct overlaps by more than 50\% with both QWen+CoT and QWen+Fewshot.
+Scaling to larger query sets with \name (e.g., CP:5000) eliminates this overlap, revealing GPT+ReAct as the clear winner.
+Beyond correctness, larger benchmarks also expose agents to richer task variations, reducing overfitting and enabling more robust generalization analysis.

-The two-dimensional graph also highlights the importance of evaluating both correctness and safety, especially when agents have similar correctness rates.
-For example, on K8s:150, GPT+ReAct and QWen+Fewshot show comparable correctness and safety.
-But on K8s:2000, GPT+ReAct exhibits a noticeably lower safety rate.
-This implies that correctness alone as a metric may omit key nuances required by operators to choose safe agents for real-world deployment.
+The two-dimensional graph in Figure~\ref{fig:eval:query_size} also highlights the importance of evaluating both correctness and safety, especially when agents have similar correctness rates.
+For example, on K8s:150, GPT+ReAct and QWen+Fewshot show comparable correctness and safety rates.
+But on K8s:2000, GPT+ReAct exhibits a noticeably lower safety rate, making it riskier in practice.